 Closed Captioning – An Example

-Closed captioning, for example, was created for those who are hard of hearing.
+Closed captioning, for example, was originally created for those who are hard of hearing.
 However, we have found there are many benefits to captioning, such as being able to read them in loud areas or silent ones, like the library.

 How do we make accessible content?